Megapixel99/workflow-chart/DOCUMENTATION.md

 ```

 ###### flowLegend
 `flowLegend` can be used to clarify any acronyms which are used in the flow.
-In the [example output](https://github.com/Megapixel99/workflow-chart/blob/master/example/exampleFlow.png), the acronym is shown in the box in the upper-right corner of the image.
+In the [example output](https://github.com/Megapixel99/workflow-chart/blob/master/example/exampleFlow.png), the acronym  `API` is shown in the box in the upper-right corner of the image.

 Possible Values:
 - any two strings